openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 operand at runtime to produce a string.

 String concatenation produces a reference to a ``string`` object that is a concatenation of two operand strings.
-The left-hand operand characters precede the right-hand operand characters in a newly created string.
+The left-hand-side operand characters precede the right-hand-side operand characters in a newly created string.

 If the expression is not a constant expression (see :ref:`Constant Expressions`), then a new ``string`` object is created (see :ref:`New Expressions`).